compbiozurich/UZH-BIO392/course-results/2020/Agshin-Balayev/day05_Genomic_Technologies.md

 example.

 * Assembly-based approach: assembly of reads into contigs are done through de novo assembly and local assembly techniques.
-Well-known de novo assembly algorithms for next-generation whole-genome \
-shotgun (NG-WGS) data include EULER-USR, ABySS, SOAPdenovo and ALLPATHS-LG.
-Using the Cortex assembler, variant assembly can be done entirely de novo or with different degrees of information from a \
+De novo assembly algorithms EULER-USR, ABySS, SOAPdenovo and ALLPATHS-LG.
+Cortex assembler can de novo assemble multiple genomes and find variants or structural variations using small degrees of information from the reference genome and the NovelSeq implements both de novo and local assembly approaches to find novel sequence insertions.
-reference, and Cortex has the ability to simultaneously assemble multiple genomes and call SVs between samples without the need for a reference.
-The NovelSeq framework merges de novo and local-assembly \
-methods to characterize novel sequence insertions and, finally, TIGRA aims to improve breakpoint estimations in SV discovery.
 Assembly-based approach can identify all types of structural variations.

 See ![computational approach to find structural variants](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fnrg2958/MediaObjects/41576_2011_Article_BFnrg2958_Fig2_HTML.jpg)